Regularizing Self-supervised 3D Scene Flows with Surface Awareness and Cyclic Consistency: Method

-This approach is architecture-independent, and can thus be combined with existing models.
+where $\alpha_{\textit{surf}}$ and $\alpha_{\textit{cyc}}$ are hyperparameters balancing the contribution of individual loss terms.
+This approach is architecture-independent and can thus be combined with existing models.
 In practice, we put it at work with two existing scene flow models, namely SCOOP~\cite{lang2023scoop} stereo-based datasets and Neural Prior~\cite{li2021neural} for real LiDARs.